Insider Sell: CFO Jason Peterson Sells Shares of EPAM Systems In

-Before delving into the analysis of this insider sell event, it is essential to understand who Jason Peterson is within EPAM Systems Inc. As the CFO, Peterson is responsible for overseeing the financial operations of the company, which includes financial planning and analysis, accounting and reporting, as well as managing the company's financial risks.
-His actions and decisions are critical to the financial health and strategic direction of EPAM Systems Inc.
+Before delving into the analysis of this insider activity, it is essential to understand who Jason Peterson is within EPAM Systems Inc. As the CFO, Peterson is responsible for the company's financial functions, including accounting, audit, treasury, corporate finance, and investor relations.
+His actions and decisions are crucial for the financial strategy and health of the company, making his trading activities particularly noteworthy.

 EPAM Systems Inc is a leading global provider of digital platform engineering and software development services.
-The company assists its clients in navigating complex digital transformations, leveraging its expertise in consulting, design, and engineering to create innovative solutions.
-EPAM's services range from helping businesses develop new software products to integrating and managing technology platforms.
-With a strong presence across various industries, including financial services, healthcare, and retail, EPAM Systems Inc has established itself as a key player in the IT services sector.
+The company assists clients in navigating complex digital transformations, offering services such as consulting, design, and engineering.
+EPAM's expertise spans various industries, including financial services, healthcare, travel, consumer products, and more, making it a significant player in the tech consulting and services sector.

-The insider transaction history for EPAM Systems Inc shows a trend of more insider selling than buying over the past year, with 0 insider buys and 3 insider sells.
-This pattern may raise questions among investors about the insiders' long-term confidence in the company's stock.
+The insider transaction history for EPAM Systems Inc shows a lack of insider buying over the past year, with zero insider buys recorded.
+However, there have been four insider sells during the same period.
+This trend might raise questions about the insiders' confidence in the company's stock appreciation potential.

-On the valuation front, EPAM Systems Inc's shares were trading at $270 on the day of Jason Peterson's recent sale, giving the company a market cap of $16.66 billion.
-The price-earnings ratio stands at 36.00, which is higher than the industry median of 26.73 but lower than the company's historical median price-earnings ratio.
-This suggests that, while the stock may be trading at a premium compared to the industry, it is relatively cheaper compared to its own historical valuation.
+On the valuation front, EPAM Systems Inc's shares were trading at $285 on the day of the insider's recent sale, giving the company a market cap of $16.91 billion.
+The price-earnings ratio stands at 36.54, which is higher than the industry median of 26.73 but lower than the company's historical median price-earnings ratio.
+This could indicate that the stock is somewhat overvalued compared to its peers but undervalued in the context of its own trading history.

-When considering the GuruFocus Value, EPAM Systems Inc has a price-to-GF-Value ratio of 0.67, with a GF Value of $405.38.
-This indicates that the stock is modestly undervalued based on its GF Value, which takes into account historical trading multiples, a GuruFocus adjustment factor, and future business performance estimates from Morningstar analysts.
+When considering the GuruFocus Value, EPAM Systems Inc has a price-to-GF-Value ratio of 0.7, with a GF Value of $404.78.
+This suggests that the stock is modestly undervalued based on its intrinsic value estimate, which takes into account historical trading multiples, a GuruFocus adjustment factor, and future business performance estimates from Morningstar analysts.

+The insider trend image above provides a visual representation of the insider trading activities, reinforcing the pattern of more sales than purchases over the past year.

+The GF Value image further illustrates the stock's current valuation status in relation to its intrinsic value, supporting the notion that EPAM Systems Inc is trading below what GuruFocus considers its fair value.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.